 However, DEXs normally have an order book with lower liquidity than their centralized counterparts.

 As mentioned above, the DEXs are definitely gaining market shares against their centralized counterparts.
-You have probably heard of at least one of the following exchanges that are all DEXs: Binance DEX, EtherDelta, Bibox, Bitshares Asset Exchange, Waves DEX, Bancor Network, OpenLedger DEX, Stellar DEX, IDEX, Token Store, Bisq, Counterparty DEX, Burst Asset Exchange, CryptoDerivatives, AirSwap.io, Fcoin Exchange, Barter DEX, Switcheo Network, DEx.top, Ethermium, Newdex, Orderbook.io and Aphelion.
+You have probably heard of at least one of the following exchanges that are all DEXs: Binance DEX, EtherDelta, Bibox, Bitshares Asset Exchange, Waves DEX, Bancor Network, OpenLedger DEX, IDEX, Token Store, Bisq, Counterparty DEX, Burst Asset Exchange, CryptoDerivatives, AirSwap.io, Fcoin Exchange, Barter DEX, Switcheo Network, DEx.top, Ethermium, Newdex and Orderbook.io.

 Saturn Network Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at Saturn Network.
 As you will see, the trading view here is a bit different.
 You’ll have to scroll a lot to see all the important features, and they are not all visible in the same view as they are at most other platforms.